yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-sharding/tablet-splitting.md

 ### Small tables that become very large

 Some tables start off small, with only a few shards.
-But, if these tables grow very large, then nodes get added to the cluster continuously.
-Scenarios are possible that the number of nodes exceeds the number of tablets.
+If these tables grow very large, however, then nodes will be continuosly added to the cluster.
+Scenarios are possible where the number of nodes exceeds the number of tablets.
 To effectively rebalance the cluster, tablet splitting is required.

 ## Approaches to tablet splitting

-DocDB allows reshard data by splitting tablets using the following three mechanisms:
+DocDB allows data resharding by splitting tablets using the following three mechanisms:

-* **Presplitting tablets:** All tables created in DocDB can be split into the desired number of tablets at creation time.
+* **[Presplitting tablets](#presplitting-tablets):** All tables created in DocDB can be split into the desired number of tablets at creation time.

-* **Manual tablet splitting:** The tablets in a running cluster can be split manually at runtime by the user.
+* **[Manual tablet splitting](#manual-tablet-splitting):** The tablets in a running cluster can be split manually at runtime by the user.

-* **Automatic tablet splitting:** The tablets in a running cluster are automatically split according to some policy by the database.
+* **[Automatic tablet splitting](#automatic-tablet-splitting):** The tablets in a running cluster are automatically split according to some policy by the database.

 The following sections give details on how to split tablets using these three approaches.

 ## Presplitting tablets

-At creation time, you can presplit a table split into the desired number of tablets.
-YugabyteDB supports presplitting tablets for both *range-sharded* and *hash-sharded* tables.
+At creation time, you can presplit a table into the desired number of tablets.
+YugabyteDB supports presplitting tablets for both *range-sharded* and *hash-sharded* YSQL tables and hash-sharded YCQL tables.
 The number of tablets can be specified in one of two ways:

 * **Desired number of tablets:** In this case, the table is created with the desired number of tablets.
 * **Desired number of tablets per node:** In this case, the total number of tablets the table is split into is computed as follows: